nus-cs2103-AY2223S2/tp/docs/UserGuide.md

         - If you are using an Apple Silicon Mac, you can install the Azul build of OpenJDK 11 version from [here](https://www.azul.com/downloads/?version=java-11-lts&os=macos&architecture=arm-64-bit&package=jdk-fx).
 2. Download the latest `ExecutivePro.jar` from [here](https://github.com/AY2223S2-CS2103T-W09-4/tp/releases).
-3. Copy the jar file to a folder you want to use as the _main folder_ for your ExecutivePro.
+3. Create a folder on your computer that you want to use as the _main folder_ for ExecutivePro and move `ExecutivePro.jar` to that folder.
-   This folder can be on your Desktop or any location you prefer.
-   For example, we create a `test` folder on the Desktop.
+   For example, we create a `test` folder on our Desktop.
     <p align="center">
       <img src="images/jarfile.png" width="100%" height="50%">
       <br>
-      <em>`test` folder</em>
+      <em>test folder</em>
     </p>

     Next, we place the `ExecutivePro.jar` file in the `test` folder as shown below.
         <p align="center">
           <img src="images/jarfile2.png" width="100%" height="50%">
           <br>
-          <em>ExecutivePro jar file</em>
+          <em>ExecutivePro.jar file</em>
         </p>

 4. Now you are ready to use ExecutivePro, refer to the section [Starting ExecutivePro](#starting-executivepro) below for more details.